qingkaikong/blog/data_science_20_questions/README.md

 	[A gentle introduction to Resampling techniques](http://wise.cgu.edu/wp-content/uploads/2015/04/Introduction-to-Resampling-Techniques-110901.pdf).
 	[Resampling Statistics](http://userwww.sfsu.edu/efc/classes/biol710/boots/rs-boots.htm).
 	[Resampling methods: Concepts, Applications, and Justification](http://pareonline.net/getvn.asp?v=8&n=19).

+	For the limitations,

+	* Computationally heavy.
+It is only recent years with the advance of the computer power, the resampling method starts to get porpular.
+	* Variability due to finite replications.
+Also, for the validation can be highly variable.

 10. **Is it better to have too many false positives, or too many false negatives?
 Explain.**
 	This depends on your need and the consequences of the decision.
 I will give two examples.